meetecho/gst-plugin-mjr/README.md

 Copying that library to the GStreamer plugins folder (e.g., `/usr/lib64/gstreamer-1.0/`) should make it usable to all applications:

 	gst-inspect-1.0 mjr

+The available elements (`mjrdemux` and `mjrmux`) can also be inspected, for more info on capabilities and available properties.

 ## Testing the muxer